Atrociously/axum-named-routes/README.md

 ## Performance

-The creation of the router adds slightly more overhead, but by sending the route map to an axum extension there should be little to no effect on runtime performance.
+The router uses a `HashMap` internally while creating the map, and wraps it in an `Arc` when it is finished to add it as an axum extension.
-Also the route map itself is based on an `Arc` meaning it should be performant when cloned via the extension.
+So overall the performance cost should be very low.

 ## License